Learn how to control cucumber beetle organically — without using toxic pesticide sprays!

 Cucumber beetles are found across the United States from Canada to Mexico and are either striped (Acalymma vittatum) or spotted (Diabrotica undecimpunctata howardi).
 Both species feed primarily on the leaves, flowers, and fruits of cucurbits (cucumbers, squash, pumpkins, and melons).
 Alternate plant hosts include beans, corn, peanuts and potatoes.

 Adult cucumber beetles (1/4 inch long) are yellowish-green in color with dark heads, legs, and antennae.
 They have distinct black spots or lengthwise stripes on their wings.
 During the growing season, they are found feeding on seedlings, foliage, pollen and flowers, causing greatly reduced yields and sometimes plant loss.
 The slender, white larvae (up to 1/3 inch long), have brown ends and injure plants by feeding on roots and underground stems.
 Heavy larvae populations can reduce plant vigor and damage melon rinds, making the produce unfit for consumption or market.

 Note: Adult and larval stages of the cucumber beetle transmit several plant diseases, including bacterial wilt and cucumber mosaic virus in cucurbits.

 Adult beetles overwinter in plant debris and garden trash.
 Females leave their winter sites in early spring and deposit up to 800 orange-yellow eggs in the soil near the base of plants.
 In about 10 days hatching occurs and the larvae feed for three or more weeks before pupating.
 First generation adults emerge 10 days later.
 A complete life cycle requires 6-9 weeks.
 Up to four generations can be produced in a single growing season.

-Tip: Securely fasten row cover edges to ensure that cucumber beetles do not find a place of entry.
+Tip: Securely fasten row cover edges to ensure that beetles do not find a place of entry.